Puddings · Old-Fashioned Classics

 Can I make it ahead?

 It's better for it — bake a day ahead, cool and chill.
-The flavour deepens and it slices cleanly.
+The flavor deepens and it slices cleanly.
 Serve at cool room temperature.